2joocy/UFOBlog/README.md

 First of all it’s important to split up the Cloud & Hosting world into 2 categories.
 Private and Public cloud.
 The benefits of private clouds are becoming less obvious as time goes on, as you need to maintain servers yourself, hire staff and you also need the infrastructure for outages.
 Public cloud saves you a bit in these cases, since the provider usually has more data centers, has backup services available, and you don’t have to hire a team to maintain the hardware.

-We see Kubernetes used as a standard in Google Cloud, AWS (in North America), and services like [Digital Ocean](https://digitalocean.com/products/kubernetes/) starting a Kubernetes Cluster service in beta.
+We see Kubernetes used as a standard in [Google Cloud](https://cloud.google.com/), [Amazon Web Services/AWS](https://aws.amazon.com/eks/) (in North America), and services like [Digital Ocean](https://digitalocean.com/products/kubernetes/) starting a Kubernetes Cluster service in beta.
 So while Kubernetes might be harder to install, it is more versatile, and is setup to function in a full cloud environment, and contain every component from the containers/pods themselves, to load balancers, to other cloud services such as cloud builders.

 Docker Swarm takes another approach, here the most important aspects are ease of use (it’s built into docker, you avoid version compatibility hell), and the general philosophy is you do the setup yourself, and you will need some external tools like load balancers.